iPhone 11, Pro and Max: Every spec you need to know

 On the flip side, a telephoto shot can make the difference between grabbing your picture or not when you're too far to really see the face or detail you're trying to capture because you're simply too far away.
 A concert, a cornice on a historical building, a celebrity behind a velvet rope.
 That sort of thing.
 Apple says it'll deliver a total of 4x optical zoom through its camera system, though the telephoto lens is specced out for 2x optical zoom.

-Dedicated night mode is another feature that's become a base feature in premium phones.
+Dedicated night mode is another thing that's become a base feature in premium phones.
 It's intended to make details brighter and reduce noise in low-lit conditions.

 But the most interesting feature, which we won't see at the iPhone 11's launch (it'll come to all three phones) is Deep Fusion, which takes the best features from nine different images that the iPhone automatically takes.
 It uses machine learning to combine these disparate shots in a second, then serve up a compilation with sharper details than you'd get if you took it yourself.
 That's the theory, anyway.